bhalsodkhushal/kite-swap/README.md

 - Visit the KiteAI Faucet platform (https://faucet.gokite.ai/).
 - Follow the instructions to obtain KITE and USDT tokens.

-#### Run the DApp:

-- Open your browser at http://localhost:3000 (or the port listed in your terminal).
-- Click “Connect Wallet” to connect your Kite AI wallet.

 #### Swapping KITE → USDT: